whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/14-rating-porn-foreign-language-did-not-load-and-upsetting-offensive-results.md

 - Please assign the **Foreign Language** flag based on the language of the landing page, not the appearance of the result block.
 - Please remember to flag all foreign pages with the **Foreign Language** flag, even if most users in your locale would expect or want a foreign language page for the query.
 - Sometimes it is difficult to determine what language the landing page is in.
 The LP may have multiple languages or no words at all.
 In these cases, try to represent users in your locale.
 Does it feel like a foreign language page?
-When in doubt, don’t use the **Foreign Language** flag.
+When in doubt, don't use the **Foreign Language** flag.

 ### Needs Met Rating for Foreign Language Results

 You must assign a Needs Met rating for all result blocks in your task, even if the result blocks have a foreign language landing page.

 In most cases, pages you flag as **Foreign Language** should be rated **FailsM**, because they cannot be understood by most users in your locale and are therefore useless.
-Remember that if users in your locale can read the language, then you shouldn’t be using the **Foreign Language** flag.
+Remember that if users in your locale can read the language, then you shouldn't be using the **Foreign Language** flag.
 Occasionally, you will encounter helpful **Foreign Language** pages.

 If the query clearly indicates that most users would expect or want a foreign language result, then the Needs Met rating of the foreign language page should _not_ be **FailsM**.
 For example, please assign the **FullyM** rating and **Foreign Language** flag for baidu.com if the query is [baidu.com], English (US).